learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 revenue_minus_tax = price_items.map(sales_tax)
 ```

-Remember, Spark has __lazy evaluation__, which means that the `sales_tax` function is a transformer that is not executed until you call use an action.
+Remember, Spark has __lazy evaluation__, which means that the `sales_tax` function is a transformer that is not executed until you call an action.
 Use one of the collection methods to execute the transformer now a part of the RDD and observe the contents of the `revenue_minus_tax` rdd.

 ```python